crispab/agile-games/Learning.md

 ready so instead it waits for the server to send its response to the socket connection establishment.

+I also learned that the web sockets have a time out where they close.
+Typically, players need to wait for others to join and there is no traffic on their socket resulting in a time out.
+I suspect that it is the server's decision.
+The client gets traffic, but the server gets nothing and decides to close the connection.
+Question is, what shall the client do when that happens?
+I opted for a simple reload.

 In hindsight, the url approach had been easier to implement but user experience had suffered somewhat.